-Gauri Khan forays into e-commerce with her luxury lifestyle platform
+Gauri Khan forays into e-commerce, partners with Tata CLiq Luxury

-Gauri Khan, interior expert and designer, and also wife of superstar Shah Rukh Khan, has forayed into e-commerce with her premier luxury lifestyle platform, Gauri Khan Designs.
-The platform has exclusively partnered with Tata CLiq Luxury to offer its high-end home and office products on the site.
+Gauri Khan, interior expert and designer, and also wife of superstar Shah Rukh Khan, has forayed into e-commerce with her premier luxury lifestyle brand, Gauri Khan Designs.
+The store has exclusively partnered with Tata CLiq Luxury to offer its high-end home and office products on the site.

 Tata CLiq Luxury will offer access to an extensive list of Gauri Khan Designs soft furnishings and accessories, including rugs, cushions, bed linens, trays, breakfast trays, glassware, cheese platters, artwork, coasters, small sculptures, candle holders, table lamps, side tables, trolleys, pouffes, among others.
 On offer is also a range of marble accessories including cheese platters, planters, candle stands, artifacts and more.